-Since the shooting death, the residents and others who are furious and sympathetic towards the events have taken their emotions to the streets, through what may call both nonviolent protest in the day, turned violent protest by night.
+Since the shooting death, the residents and others who are furious and sympathetic towards the events have taken their emotions to the streets, through what some may call both nonviolent protest in the day, turned violent protest by night.

 Despite all of such events, one thing remains at the core of the story, the lack of humanity that was shown by Officer Wilson, and what appears to be shown through the protest that are taking place on the same street in which Brown was killed.